-The County will not engage in debt financing unless the proposed obligation, when combined with all existing debts, will result in debt ratios throughout the life of the proposed obligation that are less than at least three of the following benchmarks.
+The County will not engage in debt financing unless the proposed obligation, when combined with all existing debts, will result in debt ratios throughout the life of the proposed obligation that are less than at least three of the following benchmarks:

-- Per capita direct debt will not exceed \$500 - Per capita direct, overlapping and underlying debt will not exceed \$3,000 - Direct debt as a percentage of estimated full market value will not exceed 1.5% - Direct, overlapping and underlying debt as a percentage of estimated full market value will not exceed 6.0%
+- 1) Per capita direct debt will not exceed \$500. - 2) Per capita direct, overlapping and underlying debt will not exceed \$3,000. - 3) Direct debt as a percentage of estimated full market value will not exceed 1.5%. - 4) Direct, overlapping and underlying debt as a percentage of estimated full market value will not exceed 6.0%

-Additionally, the County will not engage in debt financing prior to January 1, 2019 if the proposed obligation, when combined with all existing debts, will result in annual debt service obligations exceeding 9% of budgeted expenditures, or in debt financing after January 1, 2019 if the proposed obligation, when combined with all existing debts, will result in annual debt service obligations exceeding 8% of budgeted expenditures.
+Additionally, the County will not engage in debt financing if the proposed obligation, when combined with all existing debts, will result in annual debt service obligations exceeding 10% of budgeted expenditures.

-The computation of these ratios will use the following variables.
+The computation of these ratios will use the following variables:

-- Per capita measures will be based on the most recent annual estimate of County population produced by the Metropolitan Area Planning Department for the year in question. - Direct debt will be the total of all then outstanding General Obligation, special assessment, and Public Building Commission bonded debt plus all authorized but unissued bonded debt plus the amount of debt financing being proposed. - Direct, overlapping and underlying debt will be the total of direct debt plus all General Obligation bonded debt and Public Building Commission debt of each city, township, school district, and special purpose governmental district located within Sedgwick County as of the most recent December 31, but will exclude bonds backed solely by a dedicated non-advalorem revenue, industrial revenue bonds and mortgage revenue bonds. - Estimated full market value will be the total appraised value of all real and personal property located within Sedgwick County for the year in question as estimated by the Sedgwick County Appraiser. - Annual debt service will be the total principal and interest payments due on direct debt in the year in question plus the estimated maximum annual principal and interest payment on the proposed long term obligation. - Budgeted expenditure will be the total original adopted budget of the General Fund and debt service fund for the year in question.
+- a) Per capita measures will be based on the most recent annual estimate of County population produced by the Metropolitan Area Planning Department for the year in question. - b) Direct debt will be the total of all then-outstanding General Obligation, special assessment, and Public Building Commission bonded debt plus all authorized but unissued bonded debt plus the amount of debt financing being proposed.

+- c) Direct, overlapping and underlying debt will be the total of direct debt plus all General Obligation bonded debt and Public Building Commission debt of each city, township, school district, and special purpose governmental district located within Sedgwick County as of the most recent December 31.
+Bonds backed solely by a dedicated non-advalorem revenue, industrial revenue bonds and mortgage revenue bonds are not included in this calculation. - d) Estimated full market value will be the total appraised value of all real and personal property located within Sedgwick County for the year in question, as estimated by the Sedgwick County Appraiser. - e) Annual debt service is defined as the total anticipated debt service from the debt service fund in the year in question, including current principal and interest payments due on direct debt, payments made to refinance or redeem existing debt, and the estimated maximum annual principal and interest payment on proposed long term obligations. - f) Budgeted expenditure will be the total original adopted budget of the General Fund and debt service fund for the year in question.